 On average, my monthly income is around $1000-2000.
 This is way less than I made as a marketing manager in the US, and actually even less than my starting salary in Thailand (which has notoriously low paying jobs).
 I make less per hour as a travel blogger than I did when I worked for McDonalds in 2006 as a high school junior.

 But I enjoy life a heck of a lot more now.

 How can I afford to live and travel?

 I plan.
 A lot.
 And I make sacrifices.

 I definitely couldn’t afford to live in New York or LA or London (nor would I want to), and I probably couldn’t afford to travel to Vanuatu, most of Europe, or Hawaii.

-I live in (relatively) inexpensive cities, especially Bangkok and now Puebla.
+I live in (relatively) inexpensive cities, especially Bangkok and now in Mexico.
 When I lived in Rio de Janeiro, which is fairly expensive especially for international plane tickets, I kept my travels close to home and limited my international travel to typical budget-busters USA and Israel, in which case family graciously hosts me and my partner the majority of the time.

 dinner with family in Israel

 In general, I keep my expenses low and live a very simple lifestyle.
 I don’t eat out at super fancy restaurants, I drive my car sparingly, I don’t go shopping (unless I NEED something), and I almost never get my nails done at a salon.
 I’m a vegetarian (which saves a ton of money, but it isn’t the main reason I’m veg), I’d rather watch Netflix and chill than go to the club, and walking is my favorite form of transportation.